 The ordinance does not apply to parking structures, temporary buildings, air-supported structures, greenhouses, single-family homes, duplexes, or dwelling units constructed in a group of three or more attached units, where each unit extends from foundation to roof and is not more than 3 stories above grade plane.
 Additionally, certain residential buildings only have to meet the ordinance's cool roof requirement but do not have to choose a compliance option.

-Proposed Updates to the Green Buildings Ordinance + Rules & Regulations
+Adopted: Updates to the Green Buildings Ordinance + Rules & Regulations

 Taking action in a changing climate